About : Leadership

 Board of Directors

 Eat for Equity’s board of directors meets quarterly around a dinner table to help the organization grow sustainably and achieve its mission.
 Our board of directors has a wide range of skills and experiences: in community organizing, non-profit management, policy development, social work, education, and new media.
-Board members serve as mentors to Eat for Equity branches, and provide strategic guidance for the national Eat for Equity organization.
+Board members provide strategic guidance for the national Eat for Equity organization.

 Emilie Hitch, Co-Chair